spryker/spryker-docs/docs/aop/user/apps/payone.md

 ### Activating the payment methods

-You need to activate the added payment methods so they become available for your customers on the Storefront.
+After integrating Payone, you have to activate the added payment methods so they become available for your customers on the Storefront.

 To activate a payment method:

 1. Go to **Administration -> Payment methods**.